Nissan Kicks: 2021

+ASEAN NCAP

 Indian market (D15; 2019)

 For the Indian market, a larger car with a similar styling as the original Kicks was introduced on 22 January 2019.
 It replaced the Nissan Terrano, a restyled Dacia Duster offered since 2013.
-The D15 Kicks is also offered in Nepal and Bangladesh.
+The D15 Kicks was also offered in Nepal and Bangladesh.

-The Indian market Kicks shares platform and parts with Dacia Duster and the B0 platform-based Renault Captur to cut costs, as all of them were manufactured in the same Renault-Nissan plant in Chennai.
+The Indian market Kicks shares platform and parts with Dacia Duster and the B0 platform-based Renault Captur to reduce costs, as both were manufactured in the same Renault-Nissan plant in Chennai.
 As the result, the Indian-market Kicks shares very little parts or sheet metal with the global Kicks.

-The D15 Kicks initially was offered with the H4K/HR15DE naturally aspirated petrol engine and the K9K diesel engine, both mated to a 6-speed manual transmission.
+The D15 Kicks initially was offered with the H4K naturally aspirated petrol engine and the K9K diesel engine, both mated to a 6-speed manual transmission.
 Both engines are shared with the Renault Captur.

-In May 2020, Nissan announced the discontinuation of the K9K diesel engine due to the implementation of Bharat Stage 6 emission standards while offering the Renault-Nissan-Daimler HR13DDT petrol turbo engine, with cylinder coating technology borrowed from Nissan GT-R engine, as a replacement.
-The turbo engine is rated at 156 hp and 254 Nm, which Nissan claimed is the most powerful in its segment.
+In May 2020, Nissan removed the K9K diesel engine option due to the implementation of Bharat Stage 6 emission standards.
+A Renault-Nissan-Daimler HR13DDT petrol turbocharged engine became the replacement.
+The turbo engine is rated at 156 hp and 254 Nm, which Nissan claimed was the most powerful in its segment.
 The engine is also offered with the X-Tronic CVT transmission option for the first time.

-As a marketing effort, the Kicks was made an official car for the 2019 ICC Cricket World Cup.
+The Kicks was made an official car for the 2019 ICC Cricket World Cup.

-In 2023 Nissan Kicks will be discontinued due to low sales and Bharat Stage 6 Phase 2.
+In 2023, Nissan announced that the Kicks will be ending production in India and discontinued at the market due to poor sales, and the vehicle was not made compliant with Bharat Stage 6 Phase 2 emissions regulations.